Andrew-S-Rosen/cbe504/main.typ

 We will now demonstrate the utility of the PSSH in action.
 Consider the following reaction:#footnote[Note that #ce("NO") is a radical, and #ce("O2") is a diradical, but we will omit the radical symbols for brevity and to avoid confusion.
 Both are not short-lived like #ce("NO3^∙"), which is the main distinction.]
 $ ce("2NO + O2 -> 2NO2") $<eq:no2_rxn>
-One might propose based on the stoichiometry an elementary rate law of the form
+Based on the stoichiometry, one might propose an elementary rate law of the form
 $ r =^? k conc("NO")^2 conc("O2"). $<eq:no2_rate_law>
 It is known from experiments that the reaction does appear to be second order in #conc("NO") and first order in #conc("O2").
-However, termolecular reactions are extremely rare, so one might conclude that it would be unlikely for the reaction to proceed as written despite the observed rate law.
+However, termolecular reactions in the gas-phase are extremely rare, so one might conclude that it would be unlikely for the reaction to proceed as written despite the observed rate law.
 Unusually, $r$ has also been observed to _decrease_ with increasing temperature.
 These details allow us to definitively conclude that #ref(<eq:no2_rxn>) cannot actually be an elementary reaction.
 We will rationalize this so-called "anti-Arrhenius" behavior below.